The information in this article applies to:

 - Drag a rectangular marquee around the entire structure.

-- Use the Break Line and Change Line/Arc edit tools to reshape the polyline around the main structure that you want to calculate square footage or square meters from.
+- Use the Add Break and Change Line/Arc edit tools to reshape the polyline around the main structure.

 If you click and drag one of the edit handles on either side of the partial break, the edge moves at a right angle to itself and another edge forms, connecting the moved edge with the one on the other side that does not move.